Mobile Authentication In 2021

-There’s never a time that’s not a good time to revisit security discussions – specifically, mobile authentication in 2020 is a topic we should explore as user and data safety should always be front and center for business.
-The crux of authentication isis provisioning a secure method to know who is using an app so unlike COVID-19, this is an area where you can’t simply wash your hands and wear a mask to mitigate risks.
+It’s always a good time to revisit security discussions – specifically, mobile authentication in 2021 is a topic we should explore as user and data safety should always be front and center for business.
+The crux of authentication is provisioning a secure method to know who is using an app so, unlike COVID-19, this is an area where you can’t simply wash your hands and wear a mask to mitigate risks.

 It’s a consistently pressing issue for business as keeping data and users safe is the difference between growing and losing trust with customers.
 The primary way we keep user data safe is by mandating security measures that all but ensure only an authenticated useruser has access to any given account.
 Here, we will explore different mechanisms available on the market to conveniently authenticate users in mobile apps and the web.

 We’ve seen major pushes from reputable apps to make mobile authentication as secure as possible without creating a major inconvenience.
 Even companies like Yahoo (which we tend to forget about in the business world) insist on using SMS verification as a form of 2FA to secure access to the platform’s resources.
 Simply put, 2FA (or two-factor authentication) exists as an independent mechanism that uses its own logic to validate users, existing as a second “barrier” in accessing an account.

 This is great for those of us who created a personal account back in 2005 that we still keep active for access to different accounts or personal mail.

 There are substantial merits to more sophisticated logins like the SMS verification function used by Yahoo.
 This is because one of the most popular ways “hackers” get into accounts is through emails via phishing attacks.